 From sustainability to regenerativity: when sustainable is no longer enough

 So is it possible to rethink and improve the way we relate to the planet as a species?
 It is.
 It is possible and it is necessary.
-And there are already people and institutions that have already started to work on it.
-Capital Institute, for example, is an organization that works on research and implementation of regenerative theories in the economy.They are not the only ones: issues such as degrowth or the so-called economy of the common good, which reverse the traditional capitalist logic of exponential growth and set limits to this from both scientific and ethical precepts, have already been raised.
-In the case of Regenerative Economics, Capital Insitute proposes eight basic principles, starting with a key and foundational one: humanity is an integral part of an interconnected web of life, there is no real separation between "us" and "the rest"; the damage inflicted against any part of that web affects the whole web, including ourselves.
+And there are already people and institutions that have taken action.
+Capital Institute, for example, is an organization that works on research and implementation of regenerative theories in the economy.They are not the only ones: frameworks such as Degrowth or the so-called Economy of the Common Good, which reverse the traditional capitalist logic of exponential growth and set limits to this from both scientific and ethical precepts, have already been proposed.
+In the case of Regenerative Economics, Capital Institute proposes eight basic principles, starting with a key and foundational one: humanity is an integral part of an interconnected life system, there is no real separation between "us" and "the rest"; damage inflicted against any part of that network affects the entire network, including ourselves.

 It is easy to see the difference between such an approach and what we know today as "sustainability".
 According to the Intergovernmental Panel on Climate Change (IPCC) we need "urgent, far-reaching and unprecedented changes in all facets of our society".
-How is it an "urgent, far-reaching and unprecedented" change to replace plastic straws with cardboard ones?
-Is it enough to launch campaigns to promote recycling among society or would more ambitious actions be necessary to ensure the maximum reuse of resources?
+What is it an "urgent, far-reaching and unprecedented change": replacing plastic straws with cardboard ones?
+Is it enough to launch campaigns to promote recycling among society or would more ambitious actions be necessary to ensure maximum reuse of resources?
 Is it possible to maintain this utopia of "green growth" or should we assume once and for all that such a concept has always been an oxymoron?

-There is no point in continuing to act on the consequences without questioning the causes; continuous growth and its externalities, the contradictions of hypercapitalism.
+There is no point in continuing to act on the consequences without questioning the causes: continuous growth and its externalities, the contradictions of hypercapitalism.
 It seems that the only thing we are trying to make sustainable is a system that we know is obsolete.

-The writer and great defender of regenerativity Jeremy Lens, in this sense, speaks directly in terms of civilization: "we need to change the foundations of our global civilization.
-We need to move from a civilization based on producing wealth to one based on maintaining the health of living systems: an ecological civilization.
-The historical moment demands a radical change, will we be able to embrace it or will we continue in this flight forward to continue growing at all costs?
-Will we choose a regenerative future that allows us to improve symbiotically with the planet, or one that is doomed to collapse?
+The writer and great advocate of the Regenerative paradigm, Jeremy Lens, speaks directly in terms of civilization: "We need to change the foundations of our global civilization.
+We need to move from a civilization based on producing wealth to one based on maintaining the health of living systems: an ecological civilization".
+The historical moment demands a radical change, will we be able to embrace it or will we continue to flee forward to continue growing at all costs?
+Will we choose a regenerative future that allows us to improve symbiotically with the planet or one that is doomed to collapse?
 It seems obvious what the right decision is.
 Whether we make it or not will directly depend on the very survival of this living and interconnected organism of which, however separate we may feel, we are only a part.